suretec/SureVoIP-Browser-Plugin/README.md

 It is powered by the SureVoIP API - http://www.surevoip.co.uk/api with more information available at http://www.surevoip.co.uk/addons

-It uses the Crossrider framework - http://crossrider.com and works on:
+It works on:

 * Google Chrome
-* Microsoft Internet Explorer
-* Apple Safari
 * Mozilla Firefox

+and is available via the Chrome Store and Mozilla Firefox Add-ons

-Copyright (c) 2013, Suretec Systems Ltd. <http://www.suretecsystems.com/>
+Copyright (c) 2016, Suretec Systems Ltd. <http://www.suretecsystems.com/>

 This file is part of the SureVoIP Browser Plugin